Kong/docs.konghq.com/app/konnect/deployment/migrate.md

 ### Migrate specs and documents using decK

-If you have any Dev Portal documents you want to associate with your services, you can do so in the `konnect.yaml` configuration file.
+If you have any Dev Portal documents you want to associate with your services, you can do so with a `konnect.yaml` configuration file.

 Each Service can have one markdown description file associated with it, and each Service version can have one spec in YAML or JSON format.